-Assessment Actionability Difficulty Capacity Building Ownership: Fees as a percent

-, , , , , , , , , , , , , , , , , , , , , , Typically included Extra / ad hoc Governing board of total cost

-International Assessments

-PIRLS Second most International Implementation Implementation, Countries able to 29%

-TIMSS 4 th grade actionable: (a) can assessments tend reporting and use be represented by 29%

-potentially to be most difficult of assessment (e.g.: one or more entity

-understand specific skills and as they originally emerged for higher- through IEA-ETS) (e.g.: Ministry of Education or

-knowledge students income countries research institute)

-are struggling and medific countries but must be able to

-(b) 4th grade TIMSS finance

-, and PIRLS participation

-conducted at

-earlier grades

-where outcomes more malleable;

-however, evidence

-is lacking on how

-this information can

-translate into

-improved results,

-plus other caveats

-as discussed

-TIMSS 8 th grade Third most

-LANA actionable: can be (to be added) (to be added)

-PISA used to determine International Implementation Enabling OECD members 28%

-knowledge and assessments tend environment, only with a few

-skills students are to be most difficult implementation, exceptions

-struggling with, but as they originally reporting and use

-being later, the results are also an emerged for higher- income countries of assessment (e.g.: with ACER)

-accumulation of income countries with ACLA)

-previous years'

-Regional assessment PASEC learning, potentially making the results less malleable, also for comparative policy work but this has longer term horizon.
-Lower difficulty, Item design, use of assessment PASEC steering 41% (PASEC 2024) actionable, see PIRLS and TIMSS 4 th grade above based on Rosetta Stone mapping implementation committee members? , ERCE Lower difficulty than TIMSS based on Rosetta Stone mapping Item design, implementation, enabling environment, use of assessment (to be added) (to be added) 44% (TERCE) SACMEQ Lower difficulty, based on Global Proficiency Levels and/or Minimum Proficiency Levels mappings (to be added) (to be added) (to be added) 30% SEAPLM Similar to TIMSS and ERCE based on Global Proficiency Levels and/or Minimum Proficiency Levels mappings Implementation, use of assessment (for education reform) (to be added) (to be added) 0%?
-PILNA Lower difficulty, based on Global Proficiency Levels and/or Minimum Proficiency Levels mappings (to be added) (to be added) (to be added) 27%
+Assessment Actionability Difficulty Capacity Building Ownership: Fees as a percent Assessment Actionability Difficulty Typically included Extra / ad hoc Governing board of total cost International Assessments PIRLS TIMSS 4 th grade , , International assessments tend to be most difficult as they originally emerged for higher-income countries Implementation Implementation, reporting and use of assessment (e.g.: through IEA-ETS) Countries able to be represented by one or more entity (e.g.: Ministry of Education or research institute) but must be able to finance participation 29% TIMSS 8 th grade improved results, plus other caveats as discussed Third most PISA actionable: can be used to determine knowledge and skills students are International assessments tend to be most difficult as they originally emerged for Implementation Enabling environment, implementation, reporting and use OECD members only with a few exceptions 28% being later, the results are also an accumulation of previous years' learning, potentially making the results less malleable, also for comparative policy work but this has longer term horizon. higher-income countries of assessment (e.g.: with ACER) F Regional assessment S PASEC Second most actionable, see PIRLS and TIMSS 4 th grade above Lower difficulty, based on Rosetta Stone mapping Item design, implementation use of assessment PASEC steering committee members 41% (PASEC 2024) ERCE Lower difficulty than TIMSS based on Rosetta Stone mapping Implementation; use of assessment 1 Through Assembly of National Coordinators 44% (TERCE) SACMEQ Lower difficulty, based on Global Proficiency Levels and/or Minimum Proficiency Levels mappings Implementation; use of assessment Not available Through the SACMEQ assembly 30% SEAPLM Similar to TIMSS and ERCE based on Global Proficiency Levels and/or Minimum Implementation, use of assessment, communicating results additional requests Through country membership in SEAMEO Not available

-Others Others EGRA Most actionable: interventions to improve results are well-known and have been rigorously evaluated Foundational reading skills, but still many zero scores N/A N/A N/A N/A AMPL Less actionable Used for making international comparisons Designed to be incorporated into an assessment of any level of difficulty Implementation (to be added) UNESCO membership (to be added) Nat.
-Assessments Generally, second most actionable if early (see PIRLS above) or third most if later grades (see TIMSS 8 th grade above) N/A depends on assessment design, but theoretically capable of matching the student ability level well N/A N/A Country government N/A
+Proficiency Levels mappings PILNA Lower difficulty, based on Global Proficiency Levels and/or Minimum Proficiency Levels mappings item design and field trials, implementation, analysis Offers additional training primarily for adopting PILNA processes into national assessments Through PILNA Steering Committee comprised of participating countries 27% Others 1 1 .
+EGRA Most actionable: interventions to improve results are well-known and have been rigorously evaluated Foundational reading skills, but still many zero scores N/A N/A N/A N/A AMPL Less actionable Used for making international comparisons Designed to be incorporated into an assessment of any level of difficulty Implementation N/A UNESCO membership N/A National Assessments Generally, second most actionable if early (see PIRLS above) or third most if later grades (see TIMSS 8 th grade above) N/A depends on assessment design, but theoretically capable of matching the student ability level well N/A N/A Country government N/A

-How actionable are different assessments' results?
+3.1 How actionable are different assessments' results?